A Three-Day Trip to Tampa

 What I missed!

 Well, that wraps up our weekend.
-It was great to get away and Take a Three Day Trip to Tampa.
+It was great to get away.
 There is so much more to see in Tampa than you can fit into a three-day weekend like riding roller coasters at Busch Gardens, visiting the critters at Zoo Tampa, or trying your luck at The Seminole Hardrock Casino.
-For me, there is also the fact that I have family in the area who are going to be upset that I didn’t get to visit them all.
+For me, there is also the fact that I have family in the area who will be upset that I didn’t get to visit them all.
 Oops!
 Sorry to those I missed.

 This itinerary should more than keep you busy during your Three Day Trip to Tampa.
 What did I miss?
-If you have some further suggestions, please comment and let me know so that I can include them on my next visit.
+If you have further suggestions, please comment and let me know so that I can include them on my next visit.
 Until then: AHOY MATEYS!